David Caplan

 But his superpower was coding.
 And he was just getting started.

-What's your system?
+Have you experienced something similar?
 Whether you're building software, writing a novel, running a business, or managing a household — have you ever found a system that changed how you work?
 Something that took the chaos and gave it structure?
-I'd love to hear what your version of "two markdown files" looks like.
+I'd genuinely love to hear your story.

 Kenektic is in development and will launch soon.
 If you want to be notified when we're ready, or if you want to share your story with me directly, reach out at hello@kenektic.com.